How to get here

 - The sign on the bus says the bus goes to Bahia (but it will also stop in Canoa and San Vicente)

-- Be aware that the buses don’t always leave from the gate number that was specified at the ticket office.
+- Be aware that the buses do not always leave from exactly the gate number that was specified at the ticket office, it could be one or 2 either side.

 Take the Trans Vencedores bus heading to Pedernales, and then change at the bus terminal for Canoa (which will be any bus going South towards San Vicente, or Bahía, etc.).